RSOS-ops/ravelasers-base/Documentation/CLI-Commands.md

 ## Overview
 Use these commands in the **green CLI terminal** on the left side of the screen.
 The CLI provides an easy interface to manage laser configurations without using the browser console.

+**✨ New Features:**
+- **Automatic Persistence**: All loaded behaviors and banks automatically become your default and reload on page refresh
+- **Multiple Behavior Types**: Support for different laser behavior types (default, wireframe)
+- **Enhanced CLI**: Comprehensive command set with testing, helpers, and factory integration

 ---

 ## Basic Commands